idm2114/package-track/README.md

 ### Using OAuth Client ID

-- This is the case where your application or a script is accessing spreadsheets on behalf of an end user.
-When you use this scenario, your application or a script will ask the end user (or yourself if you’re running it) to grant access to the user’s data.
+This is the case where package-track is going to ask the end user (or yourself if you’re running it) to grant access to the user’s data.
+Here's how to grant access:

 - Enable API Access for a Project if you haven’t done it yet by using this link: https://developers.google.com/gmail/api/quickstart/python.
 - Click "Enable the Gmail API".